StrongMind/cohort_template/README.md

 `git clone <your repo url here> ` where "your repo url here" is the URL of the cloned repository in your account

+change directory to where you cloned it.

 `docker-compose build`

 Open the project in pycharm by opening the project folder inside of it

-In PyCharm preferences (you may need to install the docker plugin, before this is available):
+In PyCharm preferences (file > settings on windows) (you may need to install the docker plugin, before this is available):

 * go to your project
 * go to "python interpreter"